 In Years 9, 10 and 11 students follow a course selected from the suite of AQA GCSE Science courses leading to either two or three GCSEs in Science.
 Assessment is based on one written examination, which is undertaken at the end of Year 11.
 Every students' progress is tracked carefully to ensure that each child is entered for the course most suitable for them.
 Throughout each course, students are supported with regular revision sessions and study groups from the start of the year onwards.
+Sixth Form of STEM activities that are supported through on-site activity days and parent-student challenge evenings

-We currently offer Biology, Chemistry and Physics at AS and A2 level.
-These subjects are assessed by exams taken at the end of one or two years and students are supported throughout with homework, independent learning tasks and a number of after college revision sessions.
+We currently offer Biology, Chemistry and Physics A-Levels and also Applied Science.
+These subjects are assessed by exams and students are supported throughout with homework, independent learning tasks and a number of after college revision sessions.